Rexe0/BetterSurvival/README.md

 - Right clicking a cauldron full of soup with a bowl will grant you that soup in its bowl form, allowing it to be eaten.
 This can be done up to three times.

 **Ores and Mining:**
-- Natural ore generation for iron, gold, diamonds and ancient debris have been reduced
+- Natural ore generation for iron, gold and ancient debris have been reduced
 - Large Coal deposits can now generate slightly under the surface in Badlands/Mesa biomes
 - Large Iron deposits can now generate slightly under the ocean floor in cold oceans
 - Large Copper deposits can now generate slightly under the surface in very mountainous biomes